Skip to main content

 Use the service

-Now that you have defined the service, you can reference the service to create the resources in AWS.
+Now that you have defined the service, you can reference it to provision the resources in AWS.

 Create the basic file structure